plemeri/UACANet/README.md

 ## 6. Acknowledgement
  + Basic training strategy, datasets and evaluation methods are brought from [PraNet](https://github.com/DengPingFan/PraNet).
 Especially for the evalutation, we made Python version based on PraNet's MatLab version and verified on various samples.
 Thanks for the great work!
+ + This work was supported by Institute of Information & communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No.B0101-15-0266, Development of High Performance Visual BigData Discovery Platform for Large-Scale Realtime Data Analysis), (No.2017-0-00897, Development of Object Detection and Recognition for Intelligent Vehicles) and (No.2018-0-01290, Development of an Open Dataset and Cognitive Processing Technology for the Recognition of Features Derived From Unstructured Human Motions Used in Self-driving Cars)